 The minimum old-age pension is 25% of the national average subsistence income level in the last six months.

-The national average subsistence income level is 706,880 Belarusian rubles a month.
+The national average subsistence income level is 1,212,470 Belarusian rubles (May 2014).

 Funeral grant (social insurance): A lump sum equal to the national average wage in the month before the date of the death is paid.